joeyfoo/joeyfoo.github.io/about.md

 ---
 layout: page
 title: About

+description: Hello!
+I'm Joey, and I'm a software developer, a photographer, and a public transport enthusiast.
 ---

-Hello!
-I'm Joey, and I'm a software developer, a photographer, and a public transport enthusiast.

 You may know me from some of the things I do: